BugsCleaners/WebApi/Python/Basic/README.md

 # Run fastapi code
-* navigate to the main.py directory
+* Navigate to the directory contaning the downloaded main.py
 * run the follwoing command using CMD `uvicorn main:app --reload`